Perspective | No, Trump is not attempting a ‘coup.’ Here’s why the distinction matters.

 But when you look at other self-coups, the limited nature of Trump’s actions (so far) becomes apparent.
 As one analysis of autogolpes in Peru, Guatemala, and Russia puts it, they involved situations in which “a president closes the courts and the legislature, suspends the constitution, and rules by decree until a referendum and new legislative elections are held to approve broader political powers.”
 They also, as a rule, require the approval of the armed forces.

 None of that is happening here.
 Crucially, the steps Trump and other Republican officials have taken thus far do not involve the threat of violence.
-It is true that Trump’s time in office has coincided with a longer-running increase in the politicization of the military.
+It is true Trump’s time in office has coincided with a longer-running increase in the politicization of the military.
 Trump himself has made partisan remarks to military audiences, intervened in military justice proceedings and repeatedly referred to officers as political allies — all of which many military observers find disturbing.
 His firing of Secretary of Defense Mike Esper is disconcerting, as is the elevation of Trump loyalists at the Department of Defense.

 Yet whatever the palace intrigue among the political leadership at the Pentagon, the core question concerns the position of the military itself — brass and rank and file alike.
 It remains highly unlikely that officers would go along with an overt attempt to prevent President-elect Joe Biden from assuming power in January.
 The U.S. military is not filled with Trump loyalists — and troops are more diverse in their political leanings than often thought.
-In written responses to questions from House lawmakers released over the summer, the chairman of the Joint Chiefs of Staff emphasized that “in the event of a dispute over some aspect of the elections, by law, U.S. courts and the U.S. Congress are required to resolve any disputes, not the U.S. military.”
+In written responses to questions from House lawmakers released over the summer, the chairman of the Joint Chiefs of Staff emphasized “in the event of a dispute over some aspect of the elections, by law, U.S. courts and the U.S. Congress are required to resolve any disputes, not the U.S. military.”

 Members of other security forces, such as Immigration and Customs Enforcement, appear to hold more favorable views of Trump than military personnel.
 And the proliferation of armed right-wing groups in the United States raised concerns before Election Day about the role they might play.
 But coups are difficult to stage without backing from the regular military — which, in addition to its firepower (no amateur militant group could stand up to the U.S. Army), can make a more credible claim that it defends the national interest.